lixu4n/KnapsackProblem/README.md

 ### How does it work?

-Ths project was firstly made using Google Colaboratory, also known as Colab, is a cloud-based platform provided by Google that offers free access to Jupyter notebooks and a computing environment with GPU support.
+This project was made using Google Colaboratory, also known as Colab, is a cloud-based platform provided by Google that offers free access to Jupyter notebooks and a computing environment with GPU support.

 Here is the link of the Colab [ here](https://colab.research.google.com/drive/1Ze7zxpjYKScQ3rFvqFimAFnMUCJJtSZt?usp=sharing).